Best Clipboard Manager for Developers and Programmers

 A developer-friendly clipboard manager needs search, previews, keyboard control, and strong privacy defaults.

-Why clipboard manager for developers issues happen
+Why do clipboard manager for developers issues happen?

 Code workflows are fragmented across tools, so copied values are often hard to retrieve later.